AMDmi3/scterc-rc.d/README.md

-Disks designed for RAID usage, in contrast, have this feature enabled by default and set a small timeout (usually 7 seconds), as in redundant environement data may be quickly accessed from another device, and a single disk should not delay requests for too long, degrading array performance.
+Disks designed for RAID usage, in contrast, have this feature enabled by default and set a small timeout (usually 7 seconds), as in redundant environment data may be quickly accessed from another device, and a single disk should not delay requests for too long, degrading array performance.